-When you start learning how to play Pontoon card game (if this is you, you could try playing some free Blackjack games), knowing the Pontoon rules is obviously important.
+When you start learning how to play Pontoon card game (if this is you, you could try playing some free Blackjack games for fun), knowing the Pontoon rules is obviously important.
 But equally important is knowing which are the strongest hands in the Pontoon game.

 In this variation of Blackjack, the strongest hand is known as a ‘Pontoon’ rather than a ‘Blackjack’.